GitLabとTrelloの連携イメージ

 Yoom provides a template for integrating GitLab and Trello in advance, so you can achieve integration immediately just by registering, even without API knowledge.

-The "Create a card in Trello when a GitLab Issue is created" flow is a business workflow that streamlines task management for development projects.
+The flow of "Creating a card in Trello when an issue is created in GitLab" is a business workflow that facilitates smooth task management in development projects.

-When a new Issue occurs in GitLab, a corresponding card is automatically created in Trello.
+When a new issue arises in GitLab, a corresponding card is automatically created in Trello.

 This integration makes information sharing between the development team and the project management team easier, enabling efficient task management.

-・IT staff who want to strengthen integration between development and project management tools
+• IT personnel who want to strengthen the integration between development and project management tools

-・Those who want to visualize tasks and improve team productivity
+• Those who want to visualize tasks and enhance team productivity

 What You Can Do by Integrating GitLab and Trello